Gustavo A. Madero: The Ten Tragic Days

 In February 1913, the final push of the reactionary forces to oust the democratically elected Mexican government took shape.
-Felix Diaz, Bernardo Reyes and a host of members of the old regime plotted to take control of Mexico City first and then the entire country.
-As the assault started on February 9, Reyes and Diaz marched on the presidential palace.
+Felix Díaz, Bernardo Reyes and a host of members of the old regime plotted to take control of Mexico City first and then the entire country.
+As the assault started on February 9, Reyes and Díaz marched on the presidential palace.
 In a shootout with troops Gustavo had frantically assembled in the early morning hours, Reyes was killed.
 Madero's secretary of war Lauro Villar Ochoa was seriously injured.
 The president appointed Victoriano Huerta, who professed undivided loyalty to Madero to replace him.
 However, Gustavo quickly uncovered the participation of Huerta in the conspiracy.
 On February 17, he arrested Huerta and brought him before the president.
 Against Gustavo's advice, Huerta remained in charge of the military.
 The Madero government collapsed the next day.
 On February 18 the American ambassador Henry Lane Wilson, Victoriano Huerta and Félix Díaz signed an agreement cementing the coup d'état, titled the Pact of the Embassy.
 Gustavo was ambushed and arrested inside the Gambrinus restaurant just before lunch.
 Two hours later, President Francisco Madero became a prisoner of the putschists.

 Followers of Díaz sought to have Francisco and Gustavo Madero turned over to them.
 The President was kept by Huerta, since his resignation from the presidency was needed to give a veneer of legality to the coup d'etat.
 Gustavo Madero was turned over and taken to the arsenal of the Ciudadela.
 That night Gustavo was set upon and brutally murdered by a mob of over a hundred federal soldiers on the orders Manuel Mondragón, the new government's secretary of war.
 The mob desecrated Madero's body, extracting his glass eye and passing it around.
 News of Gustavo's death was kept from the President, as the usurpers pressured him to resign.

 Gustavo had been Francisco Madero's closest advisor.
 "As the go-to person [for the president] he endured endless accusations of influence peddling and bribery...
 Besides the alleged corruptibility of Gustavo, the complaint alluded to the power of the President's brother."